-The Progressive Aspect is for something or someone in progress.
+The Progressive Aspect is for matters in progress.
 Progress may be a changing condition, state, or activity.
 It may mean betterment, but it not always does.

 The Perfect Aspect is for something or someone regarded to a point in time.
 The name “perfect” comes from Latin.
 For grammar, it has nothing to do with faults, flaws, or their absence.
 It tells about effects to a time.

 In Latin, the word auxiliaris meant “helping”, “accompanying”.
 Today, auxiliaries can help us render “where” we are in our thoughts about time: in our linguistic PRESENT, PAST, or FUTURE.

 The “place, where” is a figure of speech.
-There is no singular or specific brain area for thoughts.
+There is no singular or specific brain area for thought.
 Own language activity is the strongest single factor to unite the working of the human brain entire (!)

-Let us try a Progressive pattern for our Future field.
+Let us try the Progressive Aspect in our Future field.
+The pattern is,

 The Perfect pattern takes the third form.
 It ends in –ED, for regular verbs.
 For irregular verbs, the ending can be –EN.